 Phase 2: Conducting SME Interviews

-Collaborating with a SME can range from an interview or two to collaborating on the design and development of an entire learning experience.
-Here are some guidelines for the interview.
+When working with subject matter experts, your collaboration can range from an interview or two to partnering on the design and development of an entire course or curriculum.

 - Be sure the SME knows that you are appreciative of their time and busy schedule.